 4) To make the Salted Caramel Buttercream – Beat the butter with an electric mixer for a couple of minutes to loosen it – Gradually add the icing sugar on a slow speed until it is combined then speed the mixer up and beat for 3-4 minutes until fluffy and smooth.

 5) Add the caramel to the buttercream and continue mixing.
 Keep on beating for 5 minutes until whipped!

-6) To decorate the Cupcakes – I use a Large star tip for my cupcakes, and pipe the buttercream onto the cupcakes – drizzled with some extra caramel and some gold sprinkles for a bit of crunch!
+6) To decorate the Cupcakes – I use a medium 2d close star tip for my cupcakes, and pipe the buttercream onto the cupcakes – drizzled with some extra caramel and some gold sprinkles for a bit of crunch!

 Tips and Ideas